Skip to main content

 What nutritional recommendations can I expect?

 You can’t cure any type of arthritis solely with diet, but certain foods may help reduce inflammation and pain associated with your condition.
 Proper nutrition can also restore your energy and help you function better throughout the day.
-Dr. Dillow reviews your diet, makes recommendations for increasing anti-inflammatory foods and helps you learn which foods to avoid.
+A dietician can review your diet and make recommendations for increasing anti-inflammatory foods and help you learn which foods to avoid.
+Our doctors and dieticians can also recommend a supplement regimen to start to help decrease inflammation.